mfkiwl/navlib/README.md

 # navlib

-Navlib is a library of algorithms for conversion of geodetic coordinates and projections, navigation calculations and GNSS processing.
+Navlib is a library of algorithms for geodetic coordinate systems/projections, navigation calculations and GNSS processing.